microsoft/azure-cosmos-db-sampler/README.md

 4. Install the [plugin manager](https://www.blazemeter.com/blog/how-install-jmeter-plugins-manager).
    If you used brew to install, the path will be located in `$(brew --prefix)/Cellar/jmeter/5.4.3/libexec/lib/ext`

-5. Add our CosmosDB Sampler to your external plugins folder.
+5. Add our Cosmos DB Sampler to your external plugins folder.

    - For `OSX`, you can run
      ```bash
-     cd /Your/path/AzureCosmosSampler
+     cd /Your/path/AzureCosmosDBSampler
      mvn package
      ```
      to build and package the JAR files.
-You'll want to copy the jar `cosmossampler-1.0-SNAPSHOT-jar-with-dependencies.jar` to the same place you copied the plugin manager on step 4.
+You'll want to copy the jar `azure-cosmos-db-sampler-1.0-SNAPSHOT-jar-with-dependencies.jar` to the same place you copied the plugin manager on step 4.

 6. **READ FURTHER ONLY IF YOU WANT TO USE THE TEMP FORK OF THE AppInsights Plugin TO VIEW METRICS IN APPINSIGHTS**: